zkarampa/zkarampa.github.io/_drafts/How-to-create-online-CV-with-Jekyll.md

 ---
-layout: post
-title: How to create online CV with Jekyll
+title: "How to create online CV with Jekyll"
+tags:
+  - Jekyll
 ---
 Test!